Amplitude Analytics – Features and Alternatives

 If you want a holistic understanding of how users engage with your product, you should track at least 15-200 events.
 In addition to the 5 default events Amplitude offers, you can add 10 product-specific events to an analysis.

-Amplitude Analytics dashboards
+Amplitude Analytics charts

 Using Amplitude’s dashboards, you can get a bird’s eye view of all your relevant charts.
 Rather than viewing each report separately, you can save multiple charts and view them on a single page.
 Moreover, you can also save cross-project charts in the same dashboard and draw a side-by-side comparison.